SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 [image assetsSrc="Spring-Data-Advanced(3).png" /]

-With the JQPL syntax, we can create three types of clauses:
+With the JPQL syntax, we can create three types of clauses:

 - SELECT clauses
 - UPDATE clauses